howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 If you check your `package.json`, you'll notice that the boilerplate comes with two dependencies:

-- [`graphql-yoga`](https://github.com/graphcool/graphql-yoga/): The package that contains everything you need for your GraphQL server (basically a thin convenience wrapper on top of Express.js, `apollo-server`, `graphql-tools` and more)
+- [`graphql-yoga`](https://github.com/prisma/graphql-yoga/): The package that contains everything you need for your GraphQL server (basically a thin convenience wrapper on top of Express.js, `apollo-server`, `graphql-tools` and more)
-- [`graphcool-binding`](https://github.com/graphcool/graphcool-binding): This package allows to _bind_ the resolvers of your application schema to the auto-generated resolvers of your Graphcool database service.
+- [`prisma-binding`](https://github.com/prisma/prisma-binding): This package allows to _bind_ the resolvers of your application schema to the auto-generated resolvers of your Prisma database service.
 To learn more about schema bindings, you can read [this](https://blog.graph.cool/graphql-schema-stitching-explained-schema-delegation-4c6caf468405#ec32) article.

 Both dependencies are used in `index.js`.
 The important part of that file is this: